learnbin.net nav logo

 2. Alkali-iodide-Azide reagent

-• to get a strong alkali solution, we use strong bases like NaOH or KOH.
+• To get a strong alkali solution, we use strong bases like NaOH or KOH.

 • To prepare alkali iodide Azide solution, first 500 g sodium hydroxide (NaOH) or 700 g potassium hydroxide (KOH) and 135 g sodium iodide (NaI) or 150 g KI are dissolved in distilled water and dilute to 1 L.